mlaursen/react-md/.github/CONTRIBUTING.md

 This project is currently formatted using [prettier], so it is recommended to add support in your IDE to automatically format as needed.
 Otherwise, all files will automatically be formatted pre-commit.

+## Commits

+This repository uses [conventional commits] with the [angular preset].
+When committing, either use [commitizen] with `git cz` or `yarn cz` which will help you create a correct git commit message.

 ## Scripts